mcalvost/GNU-Radio/README.md

 3: move into the build directory -> cd build

-4: then just compile and install each block -> cmake .. make sudo make install sudo ldconfig
+4: then just compile and install each block -> cmake .., make, sudo make install, sudo ldconfig